How long does it take to see Dr. Purity?

 What can I expect during my consultation with Dr. Purity?

-During your consultation, Dr. Purity will discuss your symptoms and provide you with a plan, including a a blood form for testosterone blood test, to be reviewed at your 6-week follow-up.
+During your consultation, Dr. Purity will discuss your symptoms and provide you with a plan, including a blood form for testosterone blood test, to be reviewed at your 3 month-follow-up.

 Am I too young for HRT?